 1. Hard copy data are stored in closed cabinets in the offices of the researchers.

 2. The Prometheus consortium has been using the Large Volume Storage of the KU Leuven ICTS already for a number of years (through a shared network folder, called ‘Cranium’).
 We currently have around 100TB of data on Cranium.
 Long term storage offered by the KU Leuven is intended for the storage of large quantities of data not subject to much change.
 An extra storage space (drive) is available on the user’s computer.
 The data saved here is stored on the central storage infrastructure.
+Software repositories for simulation are stored in KU Leuven owned servers running Gitlab.

 How will the data be backed up?